What property is used to change the text color in CSS?

 Common pitfalls

-• Using color alone to convey meaning.
+• Using color alone for status (no icon/text label).

 Trade-off or test tip